-The forms and a self-help guide to completing Form 35.1: Affidavit (decision-making responsibility, parenting time, contact) are available at the court office or at www.ontariocourtforms.on.ca.
+The forms and a self help guide to completing Form 35.1: Affidavit in support of claim for custody or access are available at the court office or at www.ontariocourtforms.on.ca.

 How do I get a police record check?